-The falling birth rate could take a big toll on the country’s economy by decreasing the working age population.
-Between 2010 and 2030, the United Nations projected that the country’s working age population could shrink by around seven percent, which translates to fewer workers generating tax revenue to cover the rising number of retirees requiring social benefits.
+The falling birth rate could take a big toll on the country’s economy by decreasing the working-age population.
+The United Nations predicted that between 2010 and 2030, the country’s working-age population could shrink by around 7%, which translates to fewer workers generating tax revenue to cover the rising number of retirees requiring social benefits.
 These long-term demographic problems mirror those that are already facing countries like Japan.

 On October 29, 2015, a communique from the Communist Party revealed plans to abolish the one-child policy in favor of a two-child policy.
-The policy change has been widely seen as an attempt to remedy these long-term economic problems by generating a so-called demographic dividend – that is, boost the number of younger workers in order to offset the growing number of retirees and ultimately avoid any future demographic problems, but it's success remains uncertain.
+The policy change has been widely seen as an attempt to remedy these long-term economic problems by generating a so-called demographic dividend.

 Will It Matter?

 There’s also the question of whether or not the country is equipped to handle a higher birth rate in the short-term.
-After all, Beijing’s maternity wards have been overbooked into the first half of 2016 following the relaxation of certain policies in early 2014, according to IHS Global Insight, which means that some families may wait to make the decision.
-Any economic decline in the country could also lead many couples to put off the decision.
+Beijing’s maternity wards were overbooked into the first half of 2016 following the relaxation of certain policies in early 2014, according to IHS Global Insight.

-The Chinese economy may have to wait two decades or so for the impact of the two-child to be felt in any meaningful way.
-After all, the most significant problems arise when the retirement age population grows faster than the working age population.
+The Chinese economy may have to wait two decades or more for the impact of the two-child policy to be felt in any meaningful way.
+After all, the most significant problems with population control arise when the retirement age population grows faster than the working-age population.

 Impact on Investors

-The United Nations believes that the two-child policy will add an extra 23.4 million people to the Chinese population by 2050, but it's uncertain whether that will be enough to change the working age population to non-working age population ratio, which has been an economic drag.
+The United Nations believes that the two-child policy will add an extra 23.4 million people to the Chinese population by 2050.
+However, what's uncertain is if that will be enough to change the working-age population to the non-working age population ratio, which has been an economic drag.